kyma-project/kyma/README.md

 [Read more](docs/kyma/docs/001-overview.md) about the product and its technology stack.

-Follow the sections for an overview of the `kyma` repository documentation, Kyma local deployment, and the available examples that you can test to learn how to use the product.
+Follow the sections for an overview of the `kyma` repository documentation, Kyma local and cluster deployment, and the available examples that you can test to learn how to use the product.

 ### Documentation